Bio / CV / Texts

 Because it allows me to say without saying

-Because I am a seeker of poetry
+Because I am a poetry researcher

-Because it is metaphysical
+Because it’s metaphysical

-Because it is organic
+Because it’s organic

-Because memory
+Because of memory

 Because of time

-Because everything is connected
+Because everything is linked

 Because of the body

-Because it is an obsession
+Because it’s an obsession

-Because I didn't do rock star
+Because I’m not a rock star

-Because humour
+Because of humour

-Because I like to share
+Because I like sharing

 Because I collaborate